 Gibraltar Range National Park, Glen Innes

-You’ll find some of the oldest rainforest on earth in Gibraltar Range National Park, part of the Gondwana Rainforests of Australia World Heritage Area in the Northern Rivers.
+You’ll find some of the oldest rainforest on Earth in Gibraltar Range National Park, part of the Gondwana Rainforests of Australia World Heritage Area in the Northern Rivers.
 There are plants here that remain largely unchanged from the time of the dinosaurs.
 Set out on a multi-day hike through the challenging hilly terrain or set up camp at Boundary Falls, the site of an old sawmill, and fall asleep to the sound of the cascading waterfall nearby.

 Bald Rock National Park, Tenterfield

 Uluru might get all the publicity, but NSW has its own giant rock that’s just as impressive.
-Just north of Tenterfield, on the Queensland border, Bald Rock is the largest granite monolith in Australia; it’s 750m long and 500m wide, with the rain-streaked dome rising more than 200m above the surrounding bushland.
-Bald Rock dates back almost 250 million years and served as an important meeting and trading ground for the three local Indigenous tribes, the Jukambal, Bundjalung and Kamilleroi.
+Just north of Tenterfield on the Queensland border, Bald Rock is the largest granite monolith in Australia; it’s 750m long and 500m wide, with the rain-streaked dome rising more than 200m above the surrounding bushland.
+Bald Rock dates back almost 250 million years and served as an important meeting and trading ground for the three local Aboriginal tribes, the Jukambal, Bundjalung and Kamilleroi.
 Take the challenging walk to the summit for a spectacular view.

 Lake Copeton, Inverell